neu-se/CS4530-CS5500-Spring-2021/tutorials/week6-react.md

 # Demo App

 This a demo application which implements a video streaming app using the Youtube API.
 It uses most of the features discussed above and can be used as a reference for implementing React code.
-You can download the code here (soon).
+This app demonstrates that integration of hooks, redux, axios, and Chakra UI along with the Youtube API in a single application.
+You can download the code [here](./assets/week6-react/video-streaming-app.zip).

+- *Note 1:* Make sure you update the API key in src/apis/youtube.ts before running the application.
+For instructions on generating your own API key, refer to week 4 tutorial (Promises).
+- *Note 2:* This app uses Semantic UI for some of the styling.